schleuder/schleuder-website/schleuder/docs/server-admins.md

 {: .note}
 The step needs root privileges

-We maintain schleuder and schleuder-cli in "buster" and above.
-(For production usage we recommend Debian "buster".)
+We maintain schleuder and schleuder-cli in "bookworm" and the older "buster".
+(For production usage we recommend Debian "bookworm".)
 To install the packages

     apt-get install schleuder schleuder-cli